 Payment of Expenses Prior to Final Disposition of a Proceeding.
 In both states, expenses incurred by a person who is named as a party to a proceeding by reason of the fact that he is or was a director, officer, employee or agent of the corporation may be paid by the corporation in advance of the final disposition of the proceeding if authorized in the specific case (§2-418(f), (j)(3); §145(e)).
 The Maryland statute provides that, as a prerequisite to making such advances, the corporation must receive an undertaking by or on behalf of a director, officer, employee or agent to repay the amount advanced if it is ultimately determined that he was not entitled to be indemnified for such expenses (§2-418(f)).
 In Delaware, however, only present directors and officers are required to give such an undertaking.
-Former directors and officers or other employees or agents of another corporation, partnership, joint venture, trust or other enterprise may be paid upon such terms and conditions, if any, as the corporation deems appropriate (§145(e)).
+Former directors and officers or other employees and agents of the corporation or persons serving at the request of the corporation as directors, officers, employees or agents of another corporation, partnership, joint venture, trust or other enterprise may be paid upon such terms and conditions, if any, as the corporation deems appropriate (§145(e)).